staydecent/staydecent.ca/src/entries/code/2016-07-14-reusable-android-view-components/content.md

 Simple enough.

 Note: the `<merge>` tag avoids redundant view groups within your layouts &mdash; check out the [official docs](https://developer.android.com/training/improving-layouts/reusing-layouts.html#Merge) for more information.

-It's not apparent by just looking at the XML, that our component will be contained in a `LinearLayout`, that comes with our Java class.
+It's not apparent by just looking at the XML, but our component will be contained in a `LinearLayout`, that comes with our Java class.

 ## Extend a view group